 Don’t be afraid to deviate from the script: Think-Pair-Share and other Barefoot activities can be mixed and matched, co-opted for other purposes, and redesigned.

 Don’t forget the food: This was a lunch meeting about food systems, after all.
 Sharing food is a natural way to build community and trust which will lead to better collaborations.In my next post, I’ll describe how we built on the trust and momentum built in this first meeting to create a compelling vision and set of goals for our center.
 What are your best tips for leading faculty meetings?
-John Sabo, a 2013 Leopold Leadership Fellow, is Associate Professor in the School of Life Sciences, College of Liberal Arts and Sciences and Director of Research Development at the Global Institute of Sustainability at Arizona State University.
-Follow him on Twitter @jlsaboASU.
+John Sabo, a 2013 Leopold Leadership Fellow, is a Professor in the Department of Coastal & River Science and Engineering in the School of Science and Engineering at Tulane University.
+Follow him on Twitter @saboByH2O.